Morehouse School of Medicine

-Morehouse School of Medicine is a private co-educational medical school in Atlanta, Georgia.
+Morehouse School of Medicine (MSM) is an independent and private historically-Black medical school in Atlanta, Georgia.
 Originally a part of Morehouse College, the school became independent in 1981.
-The school abbreviates its name with its initials "MSM."

 History

-Establishment
+MSM was established at the suggestion of several Atlanta community doctors who saw the disparities and outcomes for black patients in Georgia.
+They approached Morehouse College president Hugh Gloster, who formed a committee in 1970, to analyze the feasibility of a medical school as part of the Atlanta University Center complex campus, that included Clark Atlanta University, Interdenominational Theological Center, Morehouse College, Morris Brown College, and Spelman College.

-Founded as a part of Morehouse College in 1975 during the tenure of college president Hugh M. Gloster, with Louis W. Sullivan, M.D. as dean, the School of Medicine at Morehouse College began as a two-year program in the basic sciences.
-The first students were admitted in 1978 and transferred to other medical schools for the clinical years of their training.
+In 1975, the School of Medicine at Morehouse College opened its doors and Louis W. Sullivan served as the inaugural dean.
+The first students were admitted in 1978, to a two-year program in the basic sciences, and transferred to other medical schools for the clinical years of their training.

 Independent institution

-The institution became independent from Morehouse College in 1981, with Sullivan as President, and was fully accredited to award M.D. degrees in 1985.
-Initially, third year clinical courses were taught by faculty from Emory University's School of Medicine, but since 1990, the school has taught them itself.
+The institution became independent from Morehouse College in 1981, with Sullivan as president, and was fully accredited to award M.D. degrees in 1985.
+Initially, third-year clinical courses were taught by faculty from Emory University's School of Medicine, but since 1990, the school has taught them itself.
 In 1989, Sullivan was appointed United States Secretary of Health and Human Services by President George H.W.
 Bush.
 Sullivan served in that role for Bush's entire term, until 1993, when he returned to MSM to begin his second tenure as president.

 Sullivan remained president until 2002.
-He now holds the title of President Emeritus.
+He now holds the title of president emeritus.

+In 1982, Charles S. Finch III joined the faculty of Morehouse School of Medicine as an assistant professor, and in 1989 he became director of international health at Morehouse until 2007.

-Former US Surgeon General David Satcher served as director of the National Center for Primary Care at the Morehouse School of Medicine.
+Former US surgeon general David Satcher served as director of the National Center for Primary Care at the Morehouse School of Medicine.
 He continued in that role while also serving as MSM's president from 2004 to 2006.

 On February 28, 2006, Morehouse School of Medicine announced the appointment of John E. Maupin Jr., D.D.S. as the institution's next president.
 Maupin departed from his position of president at Meharry Medical College.

-Valerie Montgomery Rice, M.D. was named the sixth president of the school and the first woman to lead the free-standing medical institution in July 2014.
+Valerie Montgomery Rice was named the sixth president of the school and the first woman to lead the free-standing medical institution in July 2014.
 In addition to president, she also retains the deanship.
 Montgomery Rice is a renowned infertility specialist and researcher, and most recently served as dean and executive vice president of MSM, where she served since 2011.
 In this role, she led MSM’s widespread academic and clinical programs in health sciences and led its strategic planning initiatives for patient care, research and community engagement.

 On February 3, 2009, Eric Holder, then-vice chairman of MSM's board of trustees, was confirmed as U.S. Attorney General.